saifsafsf/Machine-Learning-Projects/README.md

 - Simple Imputer
 - Linear Regression & Ridge

-## 3. Air Quality in Dar es Salaam
+## 3. Air Quality Prediction
-In this project, I've looked at air quality data from Dar es Salaam; and built a time series model to predict PM 2.5 readings throughout the day.
+In this project, I've looked at air quality data; and built a time series model to predict PM 2.5 readings throughout the day.

 #### Technology Used
 - Pandas